Bakerwes/Code-Quiz/README.md

 One of the first things to be presented to the user is the start button that allows the questions to render

-After a question is answered the user will recieve feedback saying "Correct!" or "Oh no!
+After a question is answered the user will receive feedback saying "Correct!" or "Oh no!
 You lost 10 seconds!"

 When the timer reaches zero or when the quiz is over, the function for rendering questions ends